-The Government Finance Officers Association (GFOA) of the United States and Canada issued a Certificate of Achievement for Excellence in Financial Reporting to the Authority for its Annual Comprehensive Financial Report (ACFR) for the fiscal year ended June 30, 2021.
-Fiscal year ending June 30, 2022 is the seventh year that the Authority will be applying for this prestigious award.
-To be awarded a Certificate of Achievement, the Authority has to publish an easily readable and efficiently organized ACFR that satisfied both generally accepted accounting principles and applicable program requirements.
+The Government Finance Officers Association (GFOA) of the United States and Canada issued a Certificate of Achievement for Excellence in Financial Reporting to the Authority for its Annual Comprehensive Financial Report (ACFR) for the fiscal year ended June 30, 2022.
+The fiscal year ending June 30, 2023 is the eighth year that the Authority will be applying for this prestigious award.
+To be awarded a Certificate of Achievement, the Authority has to publish an easily readable and efficiently organized ACFR that satisfies both generally accepted accounting principles and applicable program requirements.